 Welcome to Kirkcaldy High School

-We have a long and proud tradition, with many former students proving their worth on the international stage in fields such as economics, architecture, literature, music, sport and politics - including a recent UK Prime Minister.
+We have a long and proud tradition, with many former students proving their worth on the international stage in economics, architecture, art, engineering, literature, history, music, sport and politics.
 The original “Burgh” school dates from 1582 with the "High School" name first established in 1843.

 Recently, we have seen significant development of our facilities with the installation of all weather sports areas which enhance the beautiful parkland grounds in which our school is set.
-Our drama facilities are well resourced and laid out, and we are developing an outdoor "amphitheatre".
+Our drama facilities are well resourced and laid out, and we have recently developed an outdoor "amphitheatre".
 We have also invested heavily in Information and Communications Technology across the school - all classes benefit from having digital projection facilities, many with interactive whiteboards, and we have several readily available whole class computer rooms to support learning in all curricular areas.
-The curriculum itself is innovative and challenging, with enterprise and employability as key themes.
-For example, we offer courses in digital media and computer games development.
-We are also in the process of establishing a "CISCO Academy" to deliver industry standard skills in IT networking and are exploring the delivery of Foundation Modern Apprenticeships in Engineering.

 The most recent report published by Her Majesty's Inspectorate of Education confirmed that the school is making strong progress with its goals and identified many key strengths: